 32.928334° -105.945127° All are welcome to visit our landing area in the City of Alamogordo at any time.
 To get to the LZ: Turn east off of HWY 70 (also HWY 54 and White Sands Blvd.) on Fairgrounds road, go straight past the Griggs Field ball park to the landing zone on the left.

 All pilots must contact the RGSA in order to fly this site and use the landing zone.
-Only RGSA members and their guests may use the site per rules set by the City of Alamogordo and the Lincoln National Forest.
+Only RGSA members and their guests may use the LZ per rules set by the City of Alamogordo.
 First time pilots must be guided as the site has hazards.
-Use of Mini Wings at RGSA managed and insured sites is not permitted.
+Use of Mini Wings at RGSA managed and insured sites is permitted.

 This is a thermic site!
 Winds at the PG launch area are best when 4-12 mph.
 Above that, there is a danger getting blown over the back.
 HG, of course, can fly in much higher base winds but should not launch if winds are below 8 mph.
 Wind direction should be 240º - 270º.
 When winds start to go more north, there can be very strong rotor near the ridge going out NW of launch.
 Pilots have been drilled into the ground (side hill landing) by the rotor when winds were light from the north.